id-studiolab/Digital-Interfaces/assignments/03-game-controller-discover/index.md

 ---
 layout: default
-title: "3: Game Controller - Hardware and Code"
+title: "3: Game Controller - Discover"
 parent: Assignments
 has_children: true
 ---

-# Game Controller - Hardware and Code
+# Game Controller - Discover
 In this week's assignment we are going to build and embody a physical controller to control a game on our screen.

 ---